Hôtel de Besenval: World War II

 The garden façade of the Hôtel de Besenval in the winter of 1938.
 The year the Swiss Confederation bought the property.

 From July 1940, after the Battle of France, the Capture of Paris and the Fall of the Third Republic on 22 June 1940, the legation in Paris served solely to represent the interests of Switzerland in Occupied France.
 De facto, the legation was downgraded to a consulate.
 However, the official downgrade did not occur until the summer of 1941 under pressure from Germany, when the Germans demanded that Switzerland no longer represents its interests in the territory of Occupied France from Paris, but from Berlin.
 But already in June 1940, Minister Walter Stucki, together with Legation Secretary Pierre Dupont (1912–1993), as well as a large part of the French ruling elite, including Prime Minister Maréchal Philippe Pétain, had withdrawn to Vichy.
 Meanwhile, Walter Stucki's deputy, Legation Councillor Henry de Torrenté, remained in Paris.

+The Salon de la tapisserie of the Hôtel de Besenval as it was set up in the 1940s.
+The wood panelling largely dates from the second half of the 19th century.
+Only the overdoors likely date to the 18th century.

 Shortly afterwards, Philippe Pétain took action.
-With a single sentence Philippe Pétain created a new executive power with which he effectively ended the Third Republic and founded the État français.
+With a single sentence, he created a new executive power that effectively ended the Third Republic and founded the État français.
 He declared: "We, Philippe Pétain, Maréchal de France, declare, in accordance with the constitutional law of 10 July 1940, that we exercise the functions of Head of State of the État français (Chef de l'État français)."
 On 11 and 12 July, Pétain promulgated the first four constitutional acts, which granted him unlimited powers as head of state, with the exception of declaring war.
-They undermined the republican principle of separation of powers and replaced popular sovereignty with the personal authority of Maréchal Philippe Pétain.
-Walter Stucki recognised the seriousness of the situation and sought contact with Philippe Pétain.
+These acts undermined the republican principle of separation of powers and replaced popular sovereignty with the personal authority of Maréchal Philippe Pétain.
+Walter Stucki recognised the seriousness of the situation and sought contact with Pétain.

 In the course of time, Stucki gained Pétain's trust.
 And on 20 August 1944, Pétain took Stucki to his private apartment at the Hôtel du Parc as a witness to prove that he was evacuated by the Germans against his will to Belfort.
 Stucki mediated between the advancing Allies, the withdrawing Germans and the French Resistance fighters and saved Vichy from destruction.
 The grateful city government of Vichy made Stucki an honorary citizen and named a street after him, the Avenue Walter Stucki.